GregoryVSantoro/GregoryVSantoro.Github.io/module5.md

 ---

 ## Introduction
-In this project the scenario was I have just been hired as data analyst for a hospital.
-I have just been given my first tasks to complete and they all revolve around the use of SQL.
+In this project the scenario was I have just been hired as data analyst for a hospital and been given a list of questions to answer.
+The job relies heavily on the use of SQL.
 The specific flavor of SQL used here is MySQL.
+The questions are as follows:

+1. How many patients stay longer than 7 days?
+2. What specialties are doing the most procedures on average?
+3. Does a patient's demographic play a role in the number of lab tests they recieve?

 ## About The Dataset